MatheusRich/matheusrich.github.io/_posts/2022-01-20-til-javascripts-void-operator.md

 // SyntaxError
 ```

-This operator is also useful to ensure an arrow function always return `undefined`:
+This operator is also useful to ensure that an arrow function always return `undefined`:

 ```js
 // changes to the return value of `doSomething` won't affect this code